willwsharp/proximity_thermometer/README.md

 The basic premise is the Ranging module constantly measures the distance of things in front of it, when it detects something within 20 cm, it will read in the temperature from the DHT11 and display it on the 4-digit 7-segment display.

 ## HC595 shift register
-This reduces the amount of Arduino pins needed to drive the display.
+The HC595 reduces the amount of Arduino pins needed to drive the display.
 To explain how that's possible lets go over some data about the display first.

 The 4-digit 7-segment display has 8 inputs that control which segments (including decimal point) to display.
 Each segment (and decimal point) is controlled by a specific input.
 Since each input can only be on or off, we can say our display needs 8 bits of data to display a given character.
 Here's a table detailing which bits need to be on/off to display a number.